ncu-dart/Dynamic_Ensemble/README.md

 2.if you want to try my method on your own dataset set as follow

-    set classnumber to the numbers of class in your dataset set dataset = 5
+    set classnumber to the numbers of class in your dataset

+    set dataset = 5

-    set dataname as your dataname
+    set dataname as taskname

+    rename your dataset as dataname-train and dataname-test